-Voidness, also known as emptiness, is obviously very difficult to understand.
-Understanding it requires a great deal of positive force, and concentration, and preparation, and strong motivation to really want to understand it, based on seeing how absolutely essential it is.
-In the beginning we just might get a general idea, we might not really understand too much, but that is okay, that’s how everybody begins.
-But slowly, slowly, over time, and putting in a lot of work on it, eventually it will get clearer and clearer.
-The way it is studied among the Tibetans is through graded levels of understanding.
+Voidness, also known as emptiness, is very difficult to understand.
+To gain a correct understanding of it requires a great deal of positive force, concentration, study, and a strong motivation to want to understand it, based on realizing how essential it is.
+In the beginning, we might just get a general idea without much clarity, but that’s okay, as it’s how everybody begins.
+Slowly, over time and through a lot of work, it will eventually become clearer and clearer.
+That is why voidness is studied through graded levels of understanding among the Tibetans.

 There are four tenet systems within Indian Buddhist philosophy.
-Two are Hinayana schools, two are Mahayana.
-Vaibhashika and Sautrantika are the two Hinayana schools; they’re from a different brand of Hinayana than Theravada, so don’t at all confuse it with the teachings that you have of Theravada in Southeast Asia, a different brand of Hinayana.
-There were eighteen schools of Hinayana, Theravada was just one.
-These are subdivisions of another one Sarvastivada that stayed mostly in North India.
-The two Mahayana ones are called Chittamatra, which means “mind-only,” and Madhyamaka, which means “middle way”).
-Within Madhyamaka there are two subdivisions: Svatantrika and Prasangika.
+Two are Hinayana and two are Mahayana.
+The Hinayana schools, Vaibhashika and Sautrantika, are not to be confused with the Theravada teachings prevalent in Southeast Asia.
+Theravada is a different brand of Hinayana.
+There were actually 18 schools of Hinayana, and Theravada was just one of them.
+Vaibhashika and Sautrantika are subdivisions of another Hinayana system, Sarvastivada, which stayed mostly in North India.
+The two Mahayana schools are Chittamatra, meaning “mind-only,” and Madhyamaka, meaning “middle way.”
+Within Madhyamaka, there are two subdivisions according to the Tibetan classification: Svatantrika and Prasangika.

-And, to make things even more delightfully complicated, each tradition of Tibetan Buddhism has a different interpretation of all of these.
-So this evening we will just speak about Gelugpa.
-And within Gelugpa, unfortunately or fortunately, to make it more useful for developing the mind, there are different textbooks used in the different monasteries and they have slightly different interpretations of many of the points.
-I will follow just one of those, that of most of my teachers – it’s the textbook tradition called Jetsunpa.
-And that’s what’s used by the Geshes in Sera Je monastery and in Ganden Jangtse monastery.
+To make things even more delightfully complicated, each tradition of Tibetan Buddhism has a different interpretation of all of these systems.
+In this lecture, we shall just discuss the Gelug tradition.
+Within Gelugpa, unfortunately, or perhaps fortunately, more useful for developing the mind, there are different textbooks used in the different monasteries, each with slightly different interpretations of many points.
+We will follow just one of those used by most of my teachers.
+It’s the textbook tradition called Jetsunpa used by the Geshes at Sera Je monastery and Ganden Jangtse monastery.

 Voidness Is an Absence of Impossible Ways of Existing

-Then the Mahayana schools say that to achieve liberation you have to get rid of the grasping for this impossible “soul” of persons, but for enlightenment you also have to get rid of grasping for an impossible “soul” of all phenomena.
-And Prasangika says, well, actually you need to get rid of this grasping for an impossible “soul” of both persons and all phenomena to achieve liberation, and actually what is impossible about both is exactly the same – the other Mahayana schools say that it’s different.
-The other Mahayana schools say that what is impossible about persons and what is impossible about all phenomena are different.
-Obviously, persons are part of all phenomena, so eventually you have to understand that about persons too.
-But to achieve liberation you have to understand something impossible about persons, which is less profound.
-So to achieve enlightenment, according to Prasangika, what you have to get rid of are the habits of unawareness that make these impossible appearances – and that you do after you have gotten rid of this grasping.
-The other Mahayana schools say you can get rid of the two together, gradually all the way.
+Among the Mahayana schools, Chittamatra and Svatantrika explain that to achieve liberation, we have to rid ourselves of the grasping for this impossible “soul” of persons.
+But for enlightenment, we also have to rid ourselves of grasping for an impossible “soul” of phenomena.
+Prasangika uniquely asserts that we actually need to rid ourselves of grasping for an impossible “soul” of both persons and phenomena even to achieve liberation and that what is impossible about both is exactly the same.
+The other Mahayana schools state that what is impossible about persons and what is impossible about phenomena are different.
+Obviously, persons are part of all phenomena, so eventually, we need to understand that the voidness of phenomena pertains to persons as well.

 The Gross Impossible “Soul” of Persons